GeoscienceAustralia/galileoQC/docs/source/starting.md

 If you want to see how to use __pe*ga*susQC__, go to [Tutorials](#tutorials-target) and follow along with the examples.
 You can also download the python tutorial notebooks and example data from github and experiment with the functions yourself.

-Now you are ready to QC the data!
+Now you are ready to QC your data!

 [^Jupyter]: <https://jupyter.org>